 We have a \$7,500,000 revolving line of credit with Peoples Bank.
 Subject to our compliance with certain covenants under the credit agreement, we may borrow under this line of credit from time to time to fund loans to Faith-Based Organizations, when cash flows from other sources are not sufficient.
-We had \$0 borrowed under this line of credit as of December 31, 2023, 2022, and 2021.
+We had \$2,000,000 borrowed under this line of credit as of December 31, 2024.
 Interest is payable monthly at a varying rate based on the prime rate minus 1.38%.
 We also are required to pay a biannual renewal fee plus any bank legal fees for loan renewal document preparation.
-The line of credit is secured by essentially all assets of the Cornerstone Fund and matures on November 30, 2025.
+The line of credit is secured by excess investment assets of the Cornerstone Fund and matures on November 30, 2025.